No gas for 125 houses during cold snap in Yorkshire village

 Supplier Northern Gas Networks said it hopes to start reconnecting the most vulnerable customers this afternoon.

-A temporary shelter has been set up at Marsden Mechanics Institute in Peel Street for those affected.'Check elderly'
+A temporary shelter has been set up at Marsden Mechanics Institute in Peel Street for those affected.

 Dennis Langham, customer operation's area manager for Northern Gas, apologised for the inconvenience caused.